What works?

 Core topic: lifestyle change

-Making lifestyle changes is the key to long term success with whatever substance use goal has been achieved.
-It usually means giving up something that is currently valued without the expectation of a better life ahead.
-The therapist’s task is to explore how life will actually be better if there is a change in substance use and to bring their service user to believe that life will be better.
+Making lifestyle changes is the key to long term success once the substance use goal has been achieved.
+The practitioner’s task is to explore how life will actually be better if there is a change in substance use and to bring their service user to believe in this.
 Intellectually, service users are often able to see why life should be better but do not really believe that they can make the changes needed.
 There will need to be benefits in the short term as well as the long term for behaviour change to be implemented.

 As before, it is important for service users themselves to generate the material for discussion.
 The daily activities worksheet is a good way to do this.
-Another option is to give the ‘My Daily Activities’ or ‘My Nice Things to Do’ recovery tasks as a take-home.
 The first task is about bringing some structure into a person’s life and the second is about finding something exciting and interesting to replace the substance use.

 More detail in the iSBNT manual pp41-45